SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 ``make attach RESOURCE=<resource-id> PARAMS=...``

-This will attach a resource to the terraform state.
-This is useful if you have created a resource outside of terraform and want to manage it with terraform.
+This will attach a resource to the opentofu state.
+This is useful if you have created a resource outside of opentofu and want to manage it with opentofu.

 ### make detach

 ``make detach RESOURCE=<resource-id> PARAMS=...``

-This will detach a resource from the terraform state.
-This is useful if you have changed a resource outside of terraform or you no longer want to manage it with terraform.
+This will detach a resource from the opentofu state.
+This is useful if you have changed a resource outside of opentofu or you no longer want to manage it with opentofu.

 ### make state-push

 ``make state-push``

-This will push the terraform state to specified storage if set.
+This will push the opentofu state to specified storage if set.
 This is useful if you don't want to store the state locally.

 ### make dry-run

 ``make dry-run``

-This will run a dry-run of the terraform apply command.
-This is useful if you want to see what terraform will do before actually doing it.
+This will run a dry-run of the opentofu apply command.
+This is useful if you want to see what opentofu will do before actually doing it.

 ### make show

 ``make show``

-This will show the terraform state.
-This is useful if you want to see what terraform is managing.
+This will show the opentofu state.
+This is useful if you want to see what opentofu is managing.

 ### make list

 ``make list``

-This will list all the resources managed by terraform.
-This is useful if you want to see what terraform is managing.
+This will list all the resources managed by opentofu.
+This is useful if you want to see what opentofu is managing.